Rockefeller Center: Post-World War II expansion

 Rockefeller Center Inc. had started working on plans to expand the complex during World War II, even though the outbreak of the war had stopped almost all civilian construction projects.
 In 1943, the complex's managers bought land and buildings on three street corners near the complex.
 Rockefeller Center unveiled plans for expansion to the southwest and north in 1944.

 Esso (now Exxon) was one of the tenants who wanted to expand, and the company signaled that it would build its own office tower if Rockefeller Center's managers did not construct a building for them.
 They were given land at the north end of Rockefeller Plaza.
 In February 1947, the under-construction Esso Building, at the north end of the existing property, became part of Rockefeller Center after ownership of the building was transferred from the Haswin Corporation to Rockefeller Center, Inc. The building was topped out the next month.
 Hugh Robertson stepped down as manager the next year, and he was replaced by Gustav Eyssell.

 Some tenants, such as the Sinclair Oil Corporation, indicated that they wanted to leave the complex after their leases expired in 1962–1963 because the original complex's buildings did not have air conditioning, while newer office buildings did.
 As Columbia University still owned the land underneath the complex, they were tasked with installing air conditioning in the buildings.
 The new building would add emphasis to any north–south views of the center, since the existing complex's building only formed west–east axes.
 Another problem befell Rockefeller Center's key tenants, NBC and RCA, who were approached by other developers with the promise of more leasable space, a commodity that was scarce in the fully leased complex.
 These problems were pushed aside temporarily by the onset of the Korean War in 1950.
-By 1951, Columbia had acquiesced to reimbursing Rockefeller Center, Inc., for AC installation, while NBC and RCA were given permission to use the Center Theatre for extra broadcasting space.
+By 1951, Columbia had acquiesced to reimbursing Rockefeller Center, Inc., for AC installation if their lease was not renewed upon its termination in 1962, while NBC and RCA were given permission to use the Center Theatre for extra broadcasting space.